-Future Developments
+Future Developments?

-- Current expectation is that some waivers/exceptions to be made permanent - Executive Order - Attention/Lobbying Effort - Practitioner Experience/Patient Experience - Current federal Public Health Emergency was set to expire on Jul.
-25. Sec.
-Azar has extended for another 90 days. - CMS has launched two concurrent reviews of whether COVID-19 telehealth changes should be made permanent: - First review examines extent to which telehealth services are being used by Medicare beneficiaries, how the use of these services compares to the same services delivered face-to-fact and the different types of providers using telehealth services. - Second review focusing on program integrity risks with Medicare telehealth to ensure their appropriate use and reimbursement - Report to be issued in 2021 - State variability will continue - In Minnesota, legislature has passed bill that will extend to June 30, 2021 a number of the state flexibilities - Waiver of requirements for certain school-linked mental health services, expansion of telemedicine in MHCP, etc.
+- Current expectation is that some waivers/exceptions to be made permanent - Executive Orders - Attention/Lobbying Effort - Practitioner Experience/Patient Experience - Public Health Emergency has been renewed multiple times.
+Renewals likely to continue. - CMS has launched two concurrent reviews of whether COVID-19 telehealth changes should be made permanent: - First review examines extent to which telehealth services are being used by Medicare beneficiaries, how the use of these services compares to the same services delivered face-to-fact and the different types of providers using telehealth services. - Second review focusing on program integrity risks with Medicare telehealth to ensure their appropriate use and reimbursement - Report to be issued in 2021 - State variability will continue - In Minnesota, legislature has passed bill that will extend to June 30, 2021 a number of the state flexibilities